 Central Oregon Flyfishers – In 2012, I took over as the leader of the Central Oregon Flyfishers Winter Fly Tying and continued in that role through 2019.
 I averaged over 28 tyers in the room every week in January, February, and March in 2018.
 In April 2016, I was honored to receive my club’s Flyfisher of the Year award.

-Central Oregon Project Healing Waters – I served as a Board member from 2011 – June 2018 and continue to teach fly tying and fly fishing to Veterans.
+Central Oregon Project Healing Waters – I served as a Board member from 2011 – June 2018 and taught fly tying and fly fishing to Veterans through 2019.

 Trout Unlimited & US Forest Service – I’ve volunteered to help with several Metolius River rehabilitation projects.
 See Metolius River Stewardship Project blog post for details, pictures, and a short video.